-Love the idea but don’t want your kids hopped up on sugar?
+Love the idea but don’t want your kids hopped up on whipped cream?

-If you want a healthier version of this edible finger paint, use vanilla yogurt instead of whipped cream.
-And, no, I did NOT let my kids eat the leftovers!
+If you want a healthier version of this edible finger paint, try using:

 What’s hiding in your Mom bag of tricks?
 What is your favorite rainy day activity for kids?